kimberlycao/Lyrics-Generator/README.md

 ![model diagram](images/GRU_Model.png)

-To begin, each song is split into tokens by characters, where each character ch(i) at time step i is a token (represented by a vector) that is used as an input to the model.
+To begin, each song is split into tokens by characters, where each character ch<sup>(i)</sup> at time step i is a token (represented by a vector) that is used as an input to the model.
 This token is then passed into the embedding layer and converted to an embedding vector with a length of 256.
-This is embedding is the value stored in x(i).
-Then, our embedding vector x(i) is passed into h(i), which is a GRU unit.
+This is embedding is the value stored in x<sup>(i)</sup>.
+Then, our embedding vector x<sup>(i)</sup> is passed into h<sup>(i)</sup>, which is a GRU unit.

-The GRU unit will take in the embedding vector x(i) and the previous hidden state h(i - 1), combine them, and pass them through the reset gate in order to determine how much past information to forget.
-They will also be combined and passed through the update gate in order to determine what new information to add, and the output of this will be sent to a multi-layered perceptron, as well as the GRU unit h(i + 1) at the next time step .
+The GRU unit will take in the embedding vector x<sup>(i)</sup> and the previous hidden state h<sup>(i - 1)</sup>, combine them, and pass them through the reset gate in order to determine how much past information to forget.
+They will also be combined and passed through the update gate in order to determine what new information to add, and the output of this will be sent to a multi-layered perceptron, as well as the GRU unit h<sup>(i + 1)</sup> at the next time step .

-The muti-layered perceptron will use the input h(i) and choose which character to use as the prediction y(i) by sampling from a probability distribution of possible characters.
-Instead of using the prediction y(i) as the input for the next time step, we apply teacher-forcing and use ch(i + 1).
+The muti-layered perceptron will use the input h<sup>(i)</sup> and choose which character to use as the prediction y<sup>(i)</sup> by sampling from a probability distribution of possible characters.
+Instead of using the prediction y<sup>(i)</sup> as the input for the next time step, we apply teacher-forcing and use ch<sup>(i + 1)</sup>.
 This process continues for each time step.

 #### Number of Parameters